manala/manala/docs/overview.md

 curl -sL https://github.com/nervo/manala/raw/master/install.sh | sudo sh
 ```

+!!!
+Tip
-> 💡 Run `manala` in a console/terminal to obtain a list of available commands.
+    Run `manala` in a console/terminal to obtain a list of available commands.

+!!!
+Tip
-> 💡 Various installation methods exist.
-Go the [installation documentation](installation.md) to learn more.
+    Various installation methods exist.
+Go to the [installation documentation](installation.md) to learn more.

 ## Create your recipe repository and your first template

+!!!
+Tip
-> 💡 manala ships with some recipes by default.
-Run `manala list` to display the list of available recipes.
+    manala ships with some recipes by default.
+Run `manala list` to get the list of available recipes.

 But in this example, we are going to create our own recipe repository to better understand how manala works under the hood and enable you to develop your own recipes and templates when the need arises.